rajyraman/pcf-template-dataset/README.md

-# pcf-template-dataset
+# Template - PCF Dataset Component

- Generate PCF Component for dataset
+This template generates the repo for a PCF Dataset Template.
+The name of the repo is used as the name of the PCF Component.